DinVyapari/CoinQuotes/README.md

 # CoinQuotes
-A cryptocurrency portfolio tracker using excel, python and the CoinMarketCap API.
+A cryptocurrency portfolio tracker built using excel, python and the CoinMarketCap API.